AriFordsham/GHCWiki/testing-patches.md

 ## More details on validation

-`validate` usually starts by `make distclean` to make sure that everything builds from scratch.
+`validate` usually starts by `make maintainer-clean` to make sure that everything builds from scratch.
 Furthermore, it ignores the build settings you have put in `mk/build.mk`, and instead uses those in `mk/validate-settings.mk`.
 (It does not mess up your `mk/build.mk` file of course.)

 After you run `validate` your tree will continue to use the same settings.
 The way to get back to using your own `build.mk` is to run `make distclean`.
 Less brutally, simply remove the file `mk/are-validating.mk`.